 Chances are you did not come here all happy and with perfectly smooth hair.
-Tangled or damaged extensions is a common issue that is often overlooked by buyers.
-Hair extensions are extremely popular in all its forms, from tape-in hair extensions, glue-in, sewn-in or braided, clip-in, and many, many others.
+Tangled or damaged extensions are a common issue that is often overlooked by buyers.
+Hair extensions are extremely popular in all their forms, from tape-in hair extensions, glue-in, sewn-in or braided, clip-in, and many, many others.
 Hair extensions add length, volume, color, and shine to your natural hair so it’s no wonder why they are so popular.

 You finally got new beautiful Remy wefts and they’ve been holding on pretty good for some time, but now you’ve noticed that your hair extensions look damaged, dry, tangled, and dried out.
 And you ask yourself, what to do now?
 Don’t worry!
 There are many ways to repair damaged hair extensions and get them back to the original shine.

 So, before you decide to call it quits and throw newly purchased wefts into a bin, let AiryHair specialists help you!
-In this article we will learn all there is to damaged extensions!
+In this article we will learn all there is to the damaged extensions!
 From hair softening and reviving to extensions detangling as well as preventing such occurrences in the first place.

 1 How to Take Care of Hair Extensions?

 First, we must talk about hair extension care.
 You need to be sure that the products you apply to your hair are of good quality and designed for hair extensions.
 This is the most important piece of advice.
 If you take care of your extensions with high-quality products from the beginning, there is a lot less chance of them getting damaged in the first place.

 High-quality products ensure the health of your extensions as well as your real hair.
 That’s why it’s important to use products that will preserve your hair because if you don’t, it’s going to become dry or dull.

 - It’s important to avoid using any hot tools on your extensions.
 If you have to, make sure to use heat protectant spray.
 However, it’s best to not use hot tools at all.